 Environmental Regulations.
 The U.S. generally requires an environmental assessment, which discusses a company's proposed action, possible alternatives to the action, and whether the further analysis of an environmental impact statement is necessary.
 Certain exemptions are available from the requirement to perform an environmental assessment and an environmental impact statement.
-Once an exemption is claimed, a company must state to the FDA that no extraordinary circumstances exist that may significantly affect the environment.
-We may claim an exemption, under the category for biologic products, from the requirement to provide an environmental assessment and an environmental impact statement for AL001 or AL002 and further state to the FDA that, to our knowledge, no extraordinary circumstances exist that would significantly affect the environment.
+Once an exemption is claimed, a company must state to the FDA that no extraordinary circumstances exist that may significantly affect the environmental assessment and an environmental for AL001 or AL002 and further state to the FDA that, to our knowledge, no extraordinary circumstances exist that would significantly affect the environment.